Hostdon/pleroma/docs/docs/configuration/cheatsheet.md

 * `profiles`: user profiles
   * `local`
   * `remote`
-* `activities`: statuses
+* `activities`: posts
   * `local`
   * `remote`

+#### When :instance, :public is `true`

+When your instance is in "public" mode, all public resources (users, posts, timelines) are accessible to unauthenticated users.

+Turning any of the `:restrict_unauthenticated` options to `true` will restrict access to the corresponding resources.

+#### When :instance, :public is `false`

-Note: when `:instance, :public` is set to `false`, all `:restrict_unauthenticated` items be effectively set to `true` by default.
-If you'd like to allow unauthenticated access to specific API endpoints on a private instance, please explicitly set `:restrict_unauthenticated` to non-default value in `config/prod.secret.exs`.
+When `:instance, :public` is set to `false`, all of the `:restrict_unauthenticated` options will effectively be set to `true` by default, meaning that only authenticated users will be able to access the corresponding resources.

+If you'd like to allow unauthenticated access to specific resources, you can turn these settings to `false`.

-Note: setting `restrict_unauthenticated/timelines/local` to `true` has no practical sense if `restrict_unauthenticated/timelines/federated` is set to `false` (since local public activities will still be delivered to unauthenticated users as part of federated timeline).
+**Note**: setting `restrict_unauthenticated/timelines/local` to `true` has no practical sense if `restrict_unauthenticated/timelines/federated` is set to `false` (since local public activities will still be delivered to unauthenticated users as part of federated timeline).

 ## Pleroma.Web.ApiSpec.CastAndValidate